Shadow RAM (Acorn): Overview

+Extra RAM

+The Model B+ provides 32 KB of additional RAM, with 20 KB used to shadow the screen memory.
+The remaining 12 KB can be made available in the memory region associated with sideways RAM (from 0x8000 to 0xAFFF), but the operating system does not recognise applications installed in this memory precisely as it would for conventional sideways RAM.
+This "private RAM" can be controlled independently, and since part of it coincides with the regions associated with VDU drivers, it provides a "killer feature" for games or other applications wishing to write to the screen memory directly in shadow mode, utilising their own fast routines instead of the more general, but slower, operating system routines.

+Subsequent expansions for the BBC Model B also augmented the shadow RAM with additional RAM that could be used for other purposes.
+For instance, the Aries-B32 product permitted shadow/sideways RAM combinations of 20 KB/12 KB and 16 KB/16 KB, or the use of the 32 KB RAM as two sideways RAM banks.

+The Slogger Master RAM Board offered a 32 K RAM solution for the Acorn Electron alongside a "turbo mode" enhancement.
+The additional RAM provided in this solution was exposed as a print buffer by Slogger's replacement operating system ROM, but exposed this RAM at the base of the memory map (from 0x0000 to 0x2FFF), thus supporting the turbo functionality – independent, accelerated memory access within that lower region – within shadow mode.
+Indeed, all of the RAM provided by the Master RAM Board was "fast RAM", accessed by the CPU at 2 MHz.

 BBC Master Implementation

 Unlike the expansion boards for earlier systems, the BBC Master implementation of shadow RAM permits the selection of either shadow memory or main memory for use as screen memory, this being done via the Access Control Register.
 By switching between main and shadow memory on alternate frames, double-buffered video could be used.
 Acorn provided a demonstration program in BASIC showing scrolling cloud animation with and without double buffering.
 The video game Firetrack would also use double buffering if shadow RAM was present.

 On the BBC Master (and also the BBC Model B+), shadow RAM is activated by setting the most significant bit of the memory mode number.
 For example, to use mode 1 with shadow RAM enabled, mode 129 (128 combined with 1) is selected.